Hi and thank you for visiting.

 I’ve had a love affair with writing, riddles and poetry since I was a small child.
 I wrote poetry from the age of 7 and went on to become the Oxford Birthday Poet in my twenties.

-Very peculiarly Mr Impey, my new teacher, keeps setting me homework that I actually like.
-This is a miracle because I never like homework, but our first assignment was a top-secret message that you needed to unscrabble to win a prize and was my best homework ever.
-Now we have another task: to investigate the totally mysterious Caroline Juskus.
+Very peculiarly Mr Impey, my teacher, keeps setting me homework that I actually like.
+First we had to unscrabble a top secret message to win a prize, and now we have to investigate the totally mysterious Caroline Juskus.
+The best investigator gets to have their homework printed on Caroline’s website and I’m going to try nail-bitingly hard because Gran says I’ll probably like Caroline quite a lot as she loves codes just like me.
+So I e-mailed her some questions pretending to be her number one fan, when really I was being a sneaky undercover puzzler.
 And guess what?
-The winner will get to have their secret snoopings printed on her website.
-I am going to try nail-bitingly hard because Gran says I will actually like Caroline quite a lot as apparently she likes codes like me.
-I have decided I am going to e-mail her and pretend to be her number one fan, but really I am going to be totally sneaky, and be Minnie Piper, undercover puzzler.
+She replied.
+Fingers crossed I win!

-This is totally top-secret so do not tell Trevor or Tiffany or Jenny, or even Frankie Minelli…
+P.S.
+This is interview is totally top-secret so do not tell Trevor or Tiffany or Jenny, or even Frankie Minelli.
+Thank you.

 Dear Caroline, Do you

 - live in a ginormous house like Frankie Minelli?

 - live in an every-room-is-next-to-each-other kind of a flat like me?

 Dear Minnie, How lovely to hear from you.
 I live in a nice house in Gloucestershire and it has a banana plant growing in it’s garden and inside it has a need-your-sunglasses bright pink settee and a dazzling orange table that sadly has legs and not ropes.